 RABI-RIBI PS4 REVIEW (Release 01/09/17)

-The cast is a colourful bunch and bosses are plentiful, there is over 40 bosses to fight, each with their own patterns to memorise.
-There is an unlockable boss rush mode if you truly want to put your skills to the test, but buy the time you unlock that you will be pulling off all types of moves with your hammer and the rest of your arsenal.
-With the 6 different difficulty modes and all the collectable items there is a TON replayability.
+The cast is a colourful bunch and bosses are plentiful, there are over 40 bosses to fight, each with their own patterns to memorise.
+There is an unlockable boss rush mode if you truly want to put your skills to the test, but by the time you unlock that you will be pulling off all types of moves with your hammer and the rest of your arsenal.
+With the 6 different difficulty modes and all the collectable items, there is a TON replayability.